Led by Bahman Zenhari

 Lunch at the famous Haft Khan Restaurant before we continue to a shop to see both nomadic and city carpets.

-To top off the afternoon with a visit to Pasargadae, the capital of Cyrus the Great and site of his simple but imposing tomb.
+Proceed for a visit to Pasargadae, the capital of Cyrus the Great and site of his simple but imposing tomb.
 Finally we visit Naghsh-é-Rostam, which contains the rock carved chambers of four Achaemenian tombs, believed to be those of Darius the Great, Xerxes, Artaxerxes and Darius II.
 The ornamental facades are rock reliefs from the Sassanian dynasty depicting various scenes of imperial conquests as well as a probable fire temple from Achaemenian times.
 Later, return to Shiraz via the Quran Gate and Jahan Nama Seljuk Garden followed by dinner and overnight.
+(B-L-D)

 After breakfast have a full day excursion to Firuzabad.
 Picnic lunch.
-Continue to Shiraz for dinner at the Homa Hotel as well as some last-minute shopping.
+Return to Shiraz for dinner at the Homa Hotel as well as some last-minute shopping.
 (B-L-D)

 A transfer to the Shiraz, SYZ airport is included.
-We suggest departing by Turkish Air flight TK885 which departs for Istanbul at 3:00 AM.
+We suggest departing by Turkish Air flight TK885 which departs at 3:05 AM and arrives Istanbul at 6:55 AM.
 Turkish Airlines has connections from Istanbul to many U.S. gateways nonstop.

 Note: Flight schedule always subject to change.